DavidRubio24/handmeasure/README.md

 # Handmesure

-Utilities to locate points of interest in images of scanned hands to mesure the hand.
+Utilities to locate points of interest in images of scanned hands to measure the hand.

 This project aims to detect points in two different poses: opened and closed.